we-are-va/we-are-va.github.io/_article/your-website-needs-attention.md

 * Teen fashion stores don't play _So Fresh: The Hits of Spring 2000_
 * A top level dept store doesn't have staff in 5 year old uniforms.

 Simply stated, your site will cost you time and money each and every year.
-As a guide I'd suggest that you allow 20-80% of your original build costs annually to keep your site moving forward and kicking goals for your business.
+As a guide I'd suggest that if you expect your site to be a 24/7 sales tool then consider the salary of a gun saleswoman and go from there.

+Your website is an investment not a cost.